ShellRechargeSolutionsEU/ocpp/README.md

  - The case classes for SRPC messages were renamed to reflect the names used in the specification

+ - Fixed a bug in the serialization of SendLocalListReq, where a member was called "localAuthorisationList" instead of "localAuthorizationList"

 ### Changes in 6.0.3

  - Support DataTransfer messages from Charge Point to Central System also over SOAP